Updated: February 5, 2026

 General liability, workers' compensation, commercial property, cyber liability, liquor liability (if applicable)

-Food service businesses face high burn/cut risks, foodborne illness liability and equipment breakdown costs.
-Customer slip-and-falls and food safety incidents can devastate operations.
+Food service operations encounter burn and cut risks, foodborne illness liability and equipment breakdown costs.
+Customer slip-and-falls and food safety incidents can shut down operations.

 Consultants and Professional Services